-"Suburban schools do a lot of things to select winners and losers in ways that go way beyond academics," says Warnick, pointing to the adulation of athletics and the crowning of homecoming kings and queens.
+"Suburban schools do a lot of things to select winners and losers in ways that go way beyond academics," Warnick said when we originally talked to him in 2018, pointing to the adulation of athletics and the crowning of homecoming kings and queens.
 "The way we see it, when schools set themselves up as judges in the social status tournament, the resentment will sometimes be directed against the school itself."

 He notes that in the book "Hollywood Goes to the Movies," sociologist and author Robert Bulman says that Hollywood films set in suburban settings focus on student journeys of self-discovery, while urban school films focus on heroic teachers and academic achievement.
 In the same vein, many suburban school shooters see what they are doing as acts of self-expression.

 "There's a different value system at play in suburban schools; it's called 'expressive individualism,'" explains Warnick.
 "What we see in movies and TV is students engaged in this process of self-discovery, breaking through norms of the school, breaking through social cliques."

 Self-discovery and individual expression aren't necessarily bad things, said Warnick.
 But for certain troubled young men who harbor deep resentment of the system that rejected them, there's no better way to express their true, tortured selves than through a dramatic act of violence.
 And the higher the body count, the more powerful the message will be.

 Cheryl Jonson is a professor of criminal justice at Cincinnati's Xavier University where she has studied whether increased security measures — namely armed guards on campus, locked down buildings and metal detectors — are an effective means of preventing school shootings.